-It’s that time of year when many homeschooling moms start to feel overwhelmed.
-It could be the upcoming holidays, the endless materials to prepare, or simply all the amazing activities every other mom seems to be doing.
-Pinterest and “super”mom bloggers can make me feel that way, and my kids are grown and on their own! 😉
+It’s that time of year when many homeschooling moms start to feel overwhelmed (if they aren’t already overwhelmed).
+It could be the holidays, the seemingly endless materials to prepare, or simply all the amazing activities every other mom seems to be doing.
+Pinterest and “supermom” bloggers can make me feel that way, and my kids are grown and on their own! 😉

 I just want to share a few ideas that you moms (and dads) might find helpful (or reassuring) if you’re intimidated by the thought of Montessori homeschooling, or if it’s all just become too much lately.
 If you’re happy with what you’re doing, that’s awesome!
 Continue on!
 If you are feeling overwhelmed, it’s fine to step back and see what you might want to do differently, at least for awhile.